Bash Scripting

 First you will need to install it:

-sudo apt -y install shellchech
+sudo apt -y install shellcheck

 Then use it on shell script files you create.